 National Center for Health Statistics.
 (2015, November 6).
 Comparability of cause-of-death between ICD revisions. https://www.cdc.gov/nchs/nvss/mortality/comparability_icd.htm.

-For more information on national mortality data, see:
+For more information on national mortality data, see

 Murphy, S. L., Kochanek, K. D., Xu, J., & Arias, E. (2022).
 Mortality in the United States, 2021 (NCHS Data Brief, No. 456).
-National Center for Health Statistics.
-DOI: https://dx.doi.org/10.15620/cdc:122516.
+National Center for Health Statistics. https://dx.doi.org/10.15620/cdc:122516.

-Xu, J., Murphy, S. L., Kochanek, K. D., & Arias, E. (2021).
-Deaths: Final data for 2019.
-National Vital Statistics Reports, 70(8).
+Kochanek, K. D., Murphy, S. L., Xu, J., & Arias, E. (2023).
+Deaths: Final data for 2020.
+National Vital Statistics Report, 72(10).
 National Center for Health Statistics.
-DOI: https://dx.doi.org/10.15620/cdc:106058.
+(2004).
+Technical Appendix From Vital Statistics of United States, 1999: Mortality. https://www.cdc.gov/nchs/data/statab/techap99.pdf.

 Information about NVSS deaths data is available online at https://www.cdc.gov/nchs/nvss/deaths.htm.